npm/cli/docs/lib/content/using-npm/developers.md

 * version: A semver-compatible version.

 * engines: Specify the versions of node (or whatever else) that your program runs on.
 The node API changes a lot, and there may be bugs or new functionality that you depend on.
 Be explicit.

+* devEngines: Specify the versions of node (or whatever else) that your program needs for development.
+The node API changes a lot, and there may be bugs or new functionality that you depend on.
+Be explicit.

 * author: Take some credit.